‘I’ve been trekking the Kokoda Trail for the past 25 years and have just completed my 80th pilgrimage.

 Wrap-Up

-The major beneficiaries of the Kokoda trekking industry since 2009 are Australian bureaucrats and consultants.
+The major beneficiaries of the Kokoda trekking industry since 2009 are Australian environment officials and consultants.

 The potential of the Kokoda Trail as a world-class pilgrimage has been impeded by Australian government officials and consultants who have no understanding of the realities of the Kokoda trekking industry or the commercial complexities of operating a trekking company in PNG.
 This is supported by the fact that after 8 years in-situ and more than $40 million of aid funding there is not a single management protocol in place.
 For example: